Performances and Public Events

 Shauna Steele, director

 There is something for everyone to enjoy in this performance, which features six-to-eight original works created by the next generation of choreographers from CCM Dance.
-Students take extra time in their already packed schedules to create works of joyful movement and thought.
+Students take extra time in their already packed schedules to create works of joyful and throught-provoking dance.

 Location: Cohen Family Studio Theater